-P. J. Baker et al., "Synthesis and Characterization of Two Spin-glass Phases of FeMo₄Ge₃," Physical Review B, American Physical Society (APS), Apr 2008.
+P. J. Baker et al., "Synthesis and Characterization of Two Metallic Spin-Glass Phases of FeMo₄Ge₃," Physical review B: Condensed matter and materials physics, vol. 77, no. 13, American Physical Society (APS), Apr 2008.

 National Science Foundation of Belgium